aherbert/gdsc-smlm/docs/results_plugins.rst

    * - Histogram trace lengths
      - Plot a histogram of the length of traces for each exported dataset.

+   * - Save to memory
+     - Save each exported dataset to memory.
+The results will have ``(exported)`` appended to the name.

 .. index:: Available Formats